jeancf/etcetera/roadmap.md

 #### Avoid config file breakage ####

-Access and store config file variable at the beginning of the execution of a command to avoid failing midway due to a typo in the config file
+Access and verify config file variable at the beginning of the execution of a command to avoid failing midway due to a typo in the config file

 #### Disallow saving in some locations ####